shrinehub-keeper/simplisity/README.md

 # mpkg(1)

-Managing packages from a *shell* script
+Managing packages from a *shell* script - but its Mobius 🙃

 ## DESCRIPTION